sdomoszlai13/sdomoszlai13.github.io/_posts/2023-06-01-yocto-project.md

 * Image: output of the build process, bootable
 * Poky: reference distribution, serves as an example

 In short, the Yocto Project allows us to gather our chosen recipes into layers and build our custom image for a specific board with the help of the corresponding board support package.
 For the build process, we use BitBake.
+One huge advantage of the Yocto Project compared to similar software is that if an image has been built and you want to rebuild it after a modification, only the modified files need to be rebuilt which makes the process really fast.
 To see how a finished image looks like, we can take a look at Poky (not part of this tutorial).

 ## 3. Target Devices